• Skip to main content

 This post may contain Affiliate Links.
 Please see my Disclaimer for more details.

-If you love cornbread or hoecakes but have yet to try corn waffles, we need to talk.
-Because that’s all, a corn waffle is another incredible sweet treat you should have on your dinner table.
+We need to talk if you love cornbread or hoecakes, but have yet to try corn waffles.
+Because that's all, a corn waffle is another incredible sweet treat you should have on your dinner table.

 Let me teach you how to make them.